Self-Employed Retirement Plans Pasadena, TX

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that permits self-employed individuals to set aside a portion of their self-employment income.
-Contributions can only be made by an employer, so, as a independent business owner, you (the employee) cannot make additional contributions beyond the 25% you (the employer) allocate.
+Plan Overview: A Simplified Employee Pension (SEP) IRA is a retirement plan that enables self-employed individuals to save a percentage of their net business profits.
+Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) would not be able to contribute beyond the 25% you (the employer) allocate.
 If you have employees, you must contribute the same amount for them as you do for yourself.
-You may choose to contribute a set monetary value or a percentage of wages to employee accounts.
-SEP IRAs is a good option for businesses that experience periods of inconsistent earnings.
-In contrast to some alternatives, SEP IRAs are free of the high fees associated with starting or maintaining other plans.
+It's your choice whether to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+A SEP IRA may be ideal for companies with fluctuating revenue streams.
+Compared to other retirement options, SEP IRAs don’t have the high fees associated with starting or maintaining other plans.

 • 25% of compensation, or